Why the Contract is Important

 And if you’re able, please credit or tag Lume Photography (@lumephoto).
 It’s very much appreciated!
 It’s the best way to spread the word and help me out, and it doesn’t cost a thing!

-Essentially, you’re giving me permission to put images on my website, on social media, and use in my advertising.
+Essentially, you’re giving me permission to put images on my website, and use for advertising.
 In order for me to get business, I have to show what I do. so this is kind of important. :)

 Sometimes the totally unexpected happens.
 Lightning strikes.
 Auto accidents.
 The plague.
 It’s never good, but this clause protects us all in the case of such an emergency.
 If something happens to you that’s a major emergency or act of God, you have the ability to reschedule or cancel.

 If you cancel and it’s outside of 30 days prior to your wedding, I’ll refund all the money you’ve paid (except for the non-refundable retainer.
 That’s because I blocked that day off just for you and now I have to try to re-book it.)
 If you cancel within 30 days of your wedding, there is no refund.
 That’s because in all likelihood, I won’t be able to re-book that date.
-I do have a heart, though, and usually if I can re-book a date, I will try to give a partial refund.
+I do have a heart, though, and if I can re-book a date, I will refund you in full.

 I’m more than happy to reschedule in the case of an emergency.
 As long as it’s a date I’m available!
 If the reason you’re rescheduling isn’t because of a major emergency, there is a $250 rescheduling fee, but all the money you’ve paid & your retainer will transfer to the new date.